Neglected Infectious Diseases List

 Schistosomiasis is a parasitic infection caused by trematode species belonging to the genus Schistosoma: the only type of schistosomiasis transmitted in the Americas is intestinal schistosomiasis caused by Schistosoma mansoni.
 Adult worms in the human host measure about 1 cm (male) and 1.5 cm (female).
 The male is canal-shaped and lodges the female, so that they are usually found together.

-Only four countries are endemic to schistosomiasis in the Americas: Brazil, Saint Lucia, Suriname and Venezuela.
-In total, 1 to 3 million infected individuals live in the continent, most of whom in Brazil and Venezuela; in contrast, transmission in the other two countries is low to very low, such that its interruption is contemplated by the national authorities.
+1,6 million infected individuals in Brazil and Venezuela require treatment for schistosomiasis; in contrast, transmission in St. Lucia and Suriname is from low to very low.
 Epidemiological assessments are being implemented in the Dominican Republic and are planned in Puerto Rico to verify whether transmission of schistosomiasis has been interrupted, as cases have not been reported for a long time.

 Life cycle of the parasite

-In order to complete its life cycle, S. mansoni requires a final host (the man, as there is no significant animal reservoir) and an intermediate host (a freshwater snail of the genus Biomphalaria).
+In order to complete its life cycle, S. mansoni requires a final host (the human being, as there is no significant animal reservoir) and an intermediate host (a freshwater snail of the genus Biomphalaria, Bulinus o Oncomelania).

 The adult worms live in the smallest branches of the intestinal mesenteric veins of infected individuals, where they lay eggs which reach the intestinal lumen and are passed in the faeces.
 When the faeces reach freshwater sources, the eggs hatch into larvae called miracidia.
 Miracidia find their way to suitable water snails where they reproduce asexually and generate another type of larvae, called cercariae, which escape the snail and are released into the water.
 Transmission to humans occurs when the cercariae, which swim freely, penetrate the skin of humans bathing for professional or recreational purposes.
 Once in the human body, as schistosomula (young worms), they penetrate blood vessels and finally reach the portal venous system of the liver, where they mature into adult worms and finally migrate to the intestinal venules, where they start laying eggs, thus closing the cycle.